 Eating parsley after a sugary meal would level out my blood glucose, prevent the “crash,” and I could skip the afternoon nap.
 I learned later that I felt better and functioned better if I cut sugar entirely out of my diet.

-HOW MUCH TO EAT?
+HOW MUCH TO EAT OR DRINK?

 One teaspoon has 575 mg of apigenin (according to the figures in the study cited above).
 So I should be getting a little over a gram of apigenin.
 There’s no way of knowing whether this is an ideal dose.
 It’s an N=1 experiment.
 I’m experimenting on myself since parsley is GRAS (generally recognized as safe).
 I am not recommending that anyone else take this much, or even eat parsley at all – just reporting what I’m doing, and my rationale.

-SIDE NOTES AND CAVEATS
+NOTES AND CAVEATS